 - Incorporation of the Child Soldiers Prevention Act that directs the State Department to identify governments recruiting or using children in their armed forces and to withhold key forms of military assistance.

 - Recognition of the importance of critical U.S. agencies that fund programs to fight child labor.

 The TVPA is designed to be reauthorized to keep up with the evolving strategies and tactics of human traffickers.
 Each reauthorization of the TVPA has built on a strong foundation to protect children from exploitation and violence.
 For this bill to continue to be a leading policy that creates lasting positive impact, it cannot be allowed to expire.
-On July 11, 2017 the House passed the Frederick Douglass Trafficking Victims Prevention and Protection Act (HR.
-2200).
+On July 11, 2017 the House passed the Frederick Douglass Trafficking Victims Prevention and Protection Act (H.R.
+2200, S.1848).
 Now, the Senate must take action by introducing international provisions to reauthorize the Trafficking Victims Protection Act.

 Date Passed: July 11, 2017